Overcoming Nervousness and Anxiety Problems

 It comes on more and more and seems to happen for no apparent reason.

-Over time, increased nervousness can lead to a number of anxiety-related problems such as: uncontrollable worrying, attacks
+For others, increased nervousness can lead to a number of anxiety-related problems such as:

 "excitable, sensitive, highly strung".
 May involve apprehension and worry.